Photo: Kristen Gardner Photography

 - World War II Memorial

-The process is easy but there are a few tips we’ve learned from experience that will help ease the pain.
+The process is easy but there are a few tips we’ve learned from experience that will make it easier.

 - Download the permit application form.
-If you are not sure of whether your desired location requires a permit, call the National Park Service, National Capital Region office 202-619-7225 or click here for more info.
-There is a $50 application fee and then an additional $50 if your party consists of up to 10 people, $150 if 11-30 people and you can pay by credit card.
+If you are not sure of whether your desired location requires a permit, contact the National Park Service, National Capital Region office.
+There is a $90 application fee and then an additional $50 if your party consists of up to 10 people, $150 if 11-30 people and you can pay by credit card.

 - Do not leave this until the last minute.
 Submit your application as soon as possible but no later than 2 weeks before your wedding.